Dominica: Pre-colonial period and early European contact

-Dominica's precolonial indigenous inhabitants were the Island Carib people, who are thought to have driven out the previous Arawak population.
+Dominica's precolonial Indigenous inhabitants were the Kalinago people, who are thought to have driven out the previous Arawak population.
 However, this may be a partial misconception as ancestral Kalinago narratives mention the two groups coexisting and intermarrying.
-The Arawak were not the primary indigenous group.
+The Arawak were not the primary Indigenous group.
 It is believed that before them were a group of paleo-Indians who arrived towards the end of the late Pleistocene period.

 In 1493, Christopher Columbus first spotted the island during his second voyage to the Americas.
 Because he saw the island on a Sunday (November 3, 1493), Columbus named the island Dominica (Latin for 'Sunday').
 Some Spanish colonisers settled there.
-But, as European explorers and settlers entered the region, indigenous refugees from surrounding islands settled in Dominica and pushed out the Spanish settlers.
+But, as European explorers and settlers entered the region, Indigenous refugees from surrounding islands settled in Dominica and pushed out the Spanish settlers.
 The Spanish instead settled other areas that were easier to control.